bangcorrupt/hacktribe-editor-api/README.md

-# hacktribe-editor-api
+# Hacktribe Editor API

-An API for editing Hacktribe.
+An attempt at organising all the disparate scripts and MIDI functions used for controlling and editing Hacktribe.